-Following introductions, instructions, and dissemination of count datasheets, the larger group divided up into six smaller groups, each led by one or two butterfly experts.
-Each group was responsible for counting and identifying butterflies in their respective area.
-The butterfly count area included such hotspots as Dana Meadows, Gaylor Lakes, Saddlebag Lake, Ellery Lake, Hall Natural Area, lower Lee Vining Canyon, Mono Lake County Park, and Lundy Lake.
+On July 29, 2019, butterfly experts and enthusiasts convened in Tuolumne Meadows in anticipation of finding as many butterflies in a single day as possible.
+Expert lepidopterists came from around the state to lead their groups in butterfly quests and to share their knowledge and intense appreciation for butterflies and natural history.
+Following introductions, the larger group divided up into eight smaller groups, each led by one or two butterfly experts.
+Each group was responsible for counting and identifying butterflies in their respective zone.
+The butterfly count area included such hotspots as Dana Meadows, Gaylor Lakes, Saddlebag Lake, Ellery Bowl, Warren Fork, Log Cabin Mine Road, Mono Lake County Park, and Lundy Canyon.

 The combination of the butterflies themselves, people brimming over with natural history knowledge and passion, and beautiful scenery makes this one day very special.
-As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledom of the California Butterfly Count Season”.
-See you at next year’s count on July 25, 2016!
+As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledom of the California Butterfly Count Season.”
+See you at the next Yosemite Butterfly Count on Monday, July 27, 2020!